Former ICE chief lawyer in Seattle gets 4 years for ID theft

 As part of a deal in which Sanchez pleaded guilty to wire fraud and aggravated identity theft, prosecutors and Sanchez's attorney, Cassandra Stamm, agreed to recommend a four-year prison term.

+U.S. District Judge Robert S. Lasnik accepted that recommendation, noting the "shocking exploitation" Sanchez committed and the speed with which he accepted responsibility, volunteering to begin serving his time even before he was sentenced.

-Stamm blamed the crimes on her client's self-destructive tendencies, including dangerously abusing sleeping pills, which she suggested stem from being brought up by an alcoholic, violent father.
+Stamm blamed the crimes on her client's self-destructive tendencies, such as dangerously abusing sleeping pills, which she suggested stem from his "horrific history of childhood trauma" that included being brought up by a violent, alcoholic father.

+He "made choices that sabotaged everything good in his life," she said, and stole money he didn't really need to buy things he didn't really want.

+Tracy Short, ICE's principal legal adviser, said in a written statement that the agency's employees are held to the highest standards of professional conduct.

 "It became a perfect storm that did not allow me to see the hurtfulness and wrongfulness of my actions," he said.
 "I pretended I needed no one and thought material things would bring me happiness, even if temporarily.
 I created an intricate, beautiful, yet soul-less house of cards that suddenly came crashing down."